Greater kudu: Reproduction

-Greater kudus reach sexual maturity between 1 and 3 years of age.
+Greater kudus reach sexual maturity between ages 1 to 3.
 The mating season occurs at the end of the rainy season, which can fluctuate slightly according to the region and climate.
 Before mating, there is a courtship ritual which consists of the male standing in front of the female and often engaging in a neck wrestle.
 The male then trails the female while issuing a low pitched call until the female allows him to copulate with her.
 Gestation takes around 240 days (or eight months).
 Calving generally starts between February and March (late austral summer), when the grass tends to be at its highest.

 Greater kudus tend to bear one calf, although occasionally there may be two.
 The pregnant female kudu will leave her group to give birth; once she gives birth, the newborn is hidden in vegetation for about 4 to 5 weeks (to avoid predation).
 After 4 or 5 weeks, the offspring will accompany its mother for short periods of time; then by 3 to 4 months of age, it will accompany her at all times.
 By the time it is 6 months old, it is quite independent of its mother.
 The majority of births occur during the wet season (January to March).
 In terms of maturity, female greater kudus reach sexual maturity at 15–21 months.
 Males reach maturity at 21–24 months.

 Human interaction

 Greater kudus have both benefited and suffered from interaction with humans.
 Humans are turning much of the kudu's natural habitat into farmland, restricting their home ranges.
 Humans have also destroyed woodland cover, which they use for their habitat.
 However, wells and irrigation set up by humans has also allowed the greater kudu to occupy territory that would have been too devoid of water for them previously.
 The greater kudu are also a target for poachers for meat and horns.
 The horns of greater kudus are commonly used to make Shofars, a Jewish ritual horn blown at Rosh Hashanah.
+The animal appears on the Eritrean 50-cent coin.